 Tesla has already started the leasing of Model 3 in 2Q 2019 and soon the Model Y.

-Chart of Tesla’s Automotive Revenue – Quarterly
+Tesla’s Automotive Revenue – Quarterly

 Based on the chart, Tesla’s automotive revenue has been growing at a very impressive rate over the past 6 years.

 For instance, Tesla’s made a modest $1 billion in quarterly automotive revenue in Q1 2015 but that figure has since grown more than 1000% to a little over $10 billion as of 2Q 2021.

 On average, Tesla’s quarterly automotive revenue grew nearly 60% since 2016 on a year-over-year basis.